+1-440-204-2100

 • Write a letter or e-mail to the Chief of Police explaining your praise

-• Use THIS PAGE TO COMMEND AN EMPLOYEE
+• Use Use THIS PAGE TO COMMEND AN EMPLOYEE

-Commendations received by the Chief of Police for any Lorain Police Department employee will be forwarded to the employee and may be included in his/her permanent personnel record.
+The Chief of Police will forward any commendations received for any Lorain Police Department employee to the employee and may include them in his/her permanent personnel record.

 Chief James P. McCann